torerik123/mpc/README.md

 # MPC Drum machine

 Drum machine made with React and [Howler.js](https://howlerjs.com/).
+Design inspired by the AKAI MPC500.

 Use the keyboard to play sounds or click the pads.
 The pad bank stores different drum kits and allows the user to swich drumkits.